Dr Bernhard Reinsberg

 - Development finance

 I am also able to (co-)supervise PhD projects on the following topics:

 - Trade governance

 - Transnational issues

-Please do not hestitate to get in touch.
+Please do not hesitate to get in touch.
 If you wish me to supervise your PhD project, please attach a short research proposal, curriculum vitae, transcript of records, and a writing sample.

 - International Political Economy (Fall 2019)